Decay of spin helices in XXZ quantum spin chains with single-ion anisotropy: Introduction

-In this work we report our study of the spatio-temporal decay of spin-helices in more general spin-$S$ chains driven by the XXZ Hamiltonian with single-ion anisotropy, a case for which there are hardly any precise results available as yet, but which appears particularly interesting in connection with the equilibration dynamics in spin chains~\cite{SCMV24}.
-As we shall see, at every moment of time, the one-point functions form a helix that is determined by a single time-dependent expectation value of a vector operator.
-Its short-time behavior can be accessed by Taylor-expanding the time-evolution operator.
-At intermediate times, compatible with the experimentally accessible scales, we have employed infinite time-evolving block decimation simulations to compute the relevant one-point functions numerically.
+As we shall see, the one-point functions of the XXZ chains with single-ion anisotropy form a helix that, at every moment of time, is determined by a single time-dependent expectation value of a vector operator.
+Its short-time behavior and overall instability can be accessed by Taylor-expanding the time-evolution operator.
+At longer times, compatible with the experimentally accessible scales, we have employed infinite time-evolving block decimation simulations to compute the relevant one-point functions numerically.
+Our precise numerical investigations reveal that single-ion anisotropy causes the spin-helix amplitude to exhibit significantly more complex and non-monotonous behaviour than in the simpler XXZ spin-chain model.
+Surprisingly, the helix's lifetime can be considerable, even in the presence of strong single-ion anisotropy.
 We complement our study by comparing with conclusions drawn from an approximate spin-wave theory and find some of the numerically observed features at intermediate times at least qualitatively confirmed.